 The same way as I got there, I had to move from one place to another and go through "homesick" time, when I’d literally miss those moments of victimhood.
 I knew there was a better place for me, and I could get there if only I had enough patience and perseverance.
 And I believe I have what it takes.

 I must practice self-love daily in order to make it my comfort-zone, my default state.
 I catch toxic thoughts that bring me down as soon as they appear and transform them into healing and encouraging tools.
 I don't let myself be miserable for a long time.
 I try not to cry for a long time, reminding myself that I am not a victim, and I am in control of my own emotions.

 Becoming my own care-provider

 When I was a kid, I used to think nobody loved me, therefore I am unhappy.
-Now I understand how absurd that really was, at least it is for me.
-I gave others power over my life basically.
+Now I understand how absurd that really was, at least it is for me now.
+I gave others power over my life.

 When I learnt enough to understand that I have more power over my life than anyone else, I also realized that I am the one who will take care of myself better than anyone else.

 It meant that I no longer should be afraid to be a burden because if I love myself, I also want to take care of myself therefore it is not a burden.
 Of course, it is a work in progress, and I am still fearful of being a burden for others but building a good relationship with myself was crucial for me to start taking responsibility.
 Responsibility for my life, my health, the way I think and feel.

 Self-love isn’t a luxury and not a privilege, it is something each one of us owes to themselves.
 It doesn’t matter what you feel about yourself now, how hard it is for you to even imagine that you could one day look in the mirror with love and pride.
 You can start your journey to self-love today.
 Start with a small step: listen to yourself, don’t judge your thoughts and emotions.
 Start with patience and practice.
 You won't lose anything if you at least try.